 - if married, be married in the Orthodox Church by an Orthodox Priest

 - if from another parish, present to Fr.
-Vladimir a letter from his/her priest stating that he/she is a good standing with the Church that he/she is elgible to serve as a sponsor.
+Dean a letter from his/her priest stating that he/she is a good standing with the Church that he/she is elgible to serve as a sponsor.

 2. The Sponsor should provide:

 - a complete change of clothes for the child